Bertrand Delanoë: Potential presidential bid

 Delanoë was said to be considering challenging then-current president Sarkozy in the Presidential election in 2012.
 However, this plan suffered a setback in November 2008 when he lost the race for the party leadership to Lille mayor Martine Aubry.

-Fake New York Times letter
+Fake The New York Times letter

 On 22 December 2008, The New York Times published a letter attributed to Delanoë criticizing Caroline Kennedy's candidacy for the United States Senate seat vacated by Hillary Clinton.
 The newspaper later admitted that the letter, which had been sent by email, had not been properly verified, and was a fake.

 Personal life

 Delanoë was one of the first major French politicians to announce that he was gay, during a 1998 television interview (before being elected mayor).
 Although a long-time politician, Delanoë is visible at cultural affairs.
 He attends film festivals, and he is sometimes quoted in the media or appears on television to speak about his friendship with the late French superstar entertainer, Dalida.